-Here are the instructions with a video on how to calibrate the GPL Z9000 natural gas odorizer’s optical comparator.
+Here are the instructions with a video for calibrating the GPL Z9000 natural gas odorizer’s optical comparator.
 If you are looking for instructions for the GPL 750 odorizer, see optics calibration.

 The optical comparator and optical arrays use fiber optics to count the odorant drops as they drop through the drip chamber and into the line.
 It is this precise counting of measured drops that permits accurate injection.

 The optical array on one side of the drip chamber conveys a beam to the array on the other side.
 When the beam strength suddenly changes, the comparator registers a drop and sends a signal to the Mixed I/O control board.

 There are three lights in the comparator.

 - Green – Comparator is powered (this is always on)